Whitmer, Stabenow win as Democrats take key Michigan races

 CONGRESS

-Michigan's delegation will be split 7-7 in January after Democrats knocked off a Republican incumbent and picked up an open seat that was held by the GOP.
-Former CIA analyst Elissa Slotkin defeated Rep. Mike Bishop in the 8th District after pounding him with TV ads highlighting his opposition to the Affordable Care Act.
-Democrat Haley Stevens, a key government staffer in the bailout of the auto industry, captured the 11th District over Republican businesswoman Lena Epstein.
-Democrat Rashida Tlaib won the 13th District to become one of the first two Muslim women elected to Congress, alongside Somali-American Ilhan Omar of Minnesota.
+Michigan's delegation could be split 7-7 after the votes are counted.
+Republican Rep. Mike Bishop in the 8th District conceded defeat to former CIA analyst Elissa Slotkin, who pounded the incumbent with TV ads highlighting his opposition to the Affordable Care Act.
+The Associated Press had not called the race.
+Republican Rep. Tim Walberg again defeated Gretchen Driskell in the 7th District.
+Democrat Haley Stevens, a key government staffer in the bailout of the auto industry, captured an open seat in the 11th District over Republican businesswoman Lena Epstein.
+Democrat Rashida Tlaib also won an open seat in the Detroit area's 13th District to become one of the first two Muslim women elected to Congress, joining Somali-American Ilhan Omar of Minnesota.

 LEGISLATURE

-Note: An earlier version of this story was corrected to reflect that the Republican majority in the Michigan House is 63-46, not 63-47.